ankumar/software-design/README.md

 2. Super charge model development transparency, lineage tracking, collaboration & fun.
 Stay Tuned! https://app.chaya.ai/

-3. Opinionated infrastructure to take you from idea to production on day one, like this a lot!! https://getzero.dev/
+3. Opinionated Infrastructure to take you from idea to production on day one, like this a lot!! https://getzero.dev/

 ## Seeding / Learning / Changing: